 Stelco continues to experience improving market conditions and favourable pricing trends across its key products.
-Steel prices continued to increase during the first quarter of 2018 and remain influenced by overall international demand, trade sanctions, iron ore prices, scrap steel prices and product availability.
+Steel prices continued to increase during the first half of 2018 and remain influenced by overall international demand, trade sanctions, iron ore prices, scrap steel prices and product availability.
 Volatile metal prices may cause fluctuations in our financial results.
+We've realized higher steel shipping volumes during the quarter and have also sold excess coke to third parties.
+This created additional revenue and improved our costs as a result of operating leverage.